-Strategic Right care, right place, right time Objective

-As part of our local Integrated Care System, we fail to deliver the fundamental changes necessary to transform and integrate services for patients in South West SR4 London

-Key risk controls in place Con trol effe ectiven ess Key sources of assurance of Assu tive / ne Q1 Q2 Q3 Q4 1 2 3 The SWL ICS Programme Board on which the Trust CEO is a member R R CEO representation on the BoardQuarterly SWL ICS Updates to Trust Board x x The Trust is a member of the SWL Acute Provider Collaborative R R The APC is chaired by the Trust CEO and has a focus on clinical pathway standardisation x x 5.2 SWL Covid-19 Recovery Structure has been established R R Trust representation on key workstreams CEO is a member of the Recovery Board and chair of the Elective Recovery Programme x x SWL Clinical Senate - set the clinical priorities for SWL R R The Trust is represented on the Clinical Senate by the CMO X x SWL ICS Five Year Plan - the Trust contributed to developing the five year plan which set the priorities for SWL R R The Trust is represented at all SWL Integrated Care System meetings The SWL ICS and Acute Provider Collaborative Forums allow general oversight of commissioner and provider plans to develop relationships outside the sector The Trust is an active contributor to the key 'enabling' workstreams across the SWL ICS e.g. Workforce, Digital, Finance x x A Wandsworth and Merton Provider Partnership Board is in place R R The Trust is represented on this Board and is a forum for agreeing the approach to place-based transformation x x SWL Covid-19 Recovery Plan - driving greater collaboration R R The Trust CEO is a member of the SWL ICS Covid-19 Recovery Board , Steering Group and is chair of the Acute Cell x x The Trust Workforce Strategy approved by Trust Board in November 2019 - a key driver being delivery of the SWL five year plan as well as the Trust's clinical strategy R R Implementation plans are in place and being delivered against x Annual review of Trust Strategy R R The review of Trust strategy undertook in June confirmed that the priorities are still relevant taking account the changes in the external environment. x Trust contribution to the Wandsworth and Merton Local Health and Care Plans R R The CSO is a member on both of the Borough Health and Care Partnership Boards The CSO chairs the Wandsworth Borough Estates Strategy Working Group which will reflect any changes in clinical priorities x x St George's University Hospitals NHS Foundation Trust Mr ' every time
+Strategic Objective Right care, right place, right time SR4 As part of our local Integrated Care System, we London s part of our local Integrated Care System, we fail to deliver the fundamental changes necessary to transform and integrate services for patients in South West and on the standard of the sta Key risk controls in place Con trol eff ectiven iess Key sources of assurance urance egative) Q1 Q2 Q3 Q4 1 2 3 The SWL ICS Program mme Board on which the Trust CEO is a member R R CEO representation on the Board Quarterly SWL ICS Updates to Trust Board X х The Trust is a member er of the SWL Acute Provider Collaborative R R The APC is chaired by the Trust CEO and has a focus on clinical pathway standardisation x x SWL Covid-19 Recov very Structure has been established R R Trust representation on key workstreams CEO is a member of the Recovery Board and chair of the Elective Recovery Programme x X SWL Clinical Senate - set the clinical priorities for SWL R R The Trust is represented on the Clinical Senate by the CMO X X SWL ICS Five Year P which set the priorities Plan - the Trust contributed to developing the five year plan s for SWL R R The Trust is represented at all SWL Integrated Care System meetings The SWL ICS and Acute Provider Collaborative Forums allow general oversight of commissioner and provider plans to develop relationships outside the sector The Trust is an active contributor to the key 'enabling' workstreams across the SWL ICS e.g. Workforce, Digital, Finance x x A Wandsworth and M lerton Provider Partnership Board is in place R R The Trust is represented on this Board and is a forum for agreeing the approach to place-based transformation x x SWL Covid-19 Recov very Plan - driving greater collaboration R R The Trust CEO is a member of the SWL ICS Covid-19 Recovery Board , Steering Group and is chair of the Acute Cell X x Strategy approved by Trust Board in November 2019 - a key of the SWL five year plan as well as the Trust's clinical R R Implementation plans are in place and being delivered against X Annual review of Trus st Strategy R R The review of Trust strategy undertook in June confirmed that the priorities are still relevant taking account the changes in the external environment.
+X Trust contribution to the he Wandsworth and Merton Local Health and Care Plans R R The CSO is a member on both of the Borough Health and Care Partnership Boards The CSO chairs the Wandsworth Borough Estates Strategy Working Group which will reflect any changes in clinical priorities x x St George's University H lospitals NHS Foundation Trust 3 every time